colinangusmackay/family-tree/gedcom-info/sources/@49992604@-2014-haux,-mary-bet-the-post-star,-glens-falls,-new-york-.md

 _Redacted because this source is referenced by a (potentially) living person and may contain personally identifiable information._

+## Notes

+> Article says death occurred on Thursday Feb 6th 2013, but was published on Feb 9th 2014.
+It is unlikely the article was published a whole year after death, and Feb 6th wsa a Thursday during 2014.
+>

 ## Source Referenced by

 * [Malcolm DeWitt Roberts](../people/@21721539@-malcolm-dewitt-roberts-b1905-9-30-d1990-5-6.md) (30/Sep/1905 - 6/May/1990)